Key Investment Facts

 About Dunkin'

-Investing in a Dunkin franchise offers a clear financial trajectory backed by established performance metrics and a globally recognized brand name.
-On average, a single unit generates approximately $1.1 million in annual revenue, providing a robust foundation for consistent business growth.
-Prospective owners can typically expect a timeline to profitability of roughly 20 months, though specific results depend on local market conditions and management efficiency.
-Detailed financial performance data, including historical earnings and expense breakdowns, is readily accessible through the Item 19 section of the Franchise Disclosure Document, allowing candidates to conduct thorough due diligence before making a long-term commitment.
+Investing in a Dunkin' franchise offers a clear financial roadmap backed by a globally recognized brand.
+On average, a single unit generates approximately $1.1 million in annual revenue, providing a solid foundation for long-term growth.
+Prospective owners can expect a timeline to profitability of roughly 20 months, though this varies based on location and management efficiency.
+Detailed financial performance data is readily accessible through Item 19 of the Franchise Disclosure Document, allowing candidates to conduct thorough due diligence before committing.
+This transparency helps investors understand the potential return on investment and the historical performance of existing locations across various markets.

 Training Program: 6 weeks of initial training included.